 TRY THE DEMO

-If the idea of weekly stats, unlimited players and transfers is tempting but you want to click round to get an idea of what you’re buying first, that’s been thought of too.
+If the idea of weekly stats, unlimited players and transfers is tempting but you want to click around to get an idea of what you’re buying first, that’s been thought of too – try the demo.

-If this sounds like the kind of cost-effective thing your cricket club should be doing then you can go ahead and set up a league online to get up and running ahead of the cricket season.
+If this sounds like the kind of cost-effective thing your cricket club should be doing then you can set up a league online in minutes ahead of the cricket season.

-Their Twitter handle is @FantClubCricket or you can ‘like’ the Fantasy Club Cricket Facebook page.
+Their Twitter handle is @FantClubCricket or there’s the Fantasy Club Cricket Facebook page.

 Have fun and may battle commence!